gsoules/MkDocs/digital-archive/docs/plugins/avanthybrid.md

 `http://localhost/omeka/avant/remote?id=ahs&password=aQ75RkG9&action=hybrid-add&options=trace&debug`

-The `debug` argument is used to make the response appear in the browser as plain text instead of as JSON.
+The `debug` argument makes the response appear in the browser as plain text instead of as JSON.

 ### Request response